opendilab/DI-engine-docs/source/hands_on/ICM.rst

    :align: center
    :scale: 70%

 1. As shown in the figure on the left, the agent samples the action a in the state :math:`s_t` through the current policy  :math:`\pi` and executes it, and finally obtains the state  :math:`s_{t+1}`.
-The total reward is the sum of two partial rewards, one part is the external reward: math:`r_t^e`, that is, the sparse reward obtained in the environment; the other part is the intrinsic reward obtained by the ICM :math:`r_t^i` (The specific calculation process is given in step 4), the final strategy needs to achieve the purpose of training by optimizing the total reward.
+The total reward is the sum of two partial rewards, one part is the external reward :math:`r_t^e`, that is, the sparse reward obtained in the environment; the other part is the intrinsic reward obtained by the ICM :math:`r_t^ｉ` (The specific calculation process is given in step 4), the final strategy needs to achieve the purpose of training by optimizing the total reward.
 The specific formula is as follows:

  :math:`r_t=r_t^i + r_t^e`